michizler/mail-merge/README.md

 `spreadsheet.share('youremail@gmail.com', perm_type='user', role='writer')`

-I also created an instance taht'll be used for further confirmation purposes.
+I also created an instance that'll be used for further confirmation purposes.

 `spreadsheet_instance = client.open('name of new sheet')`